Find the answers to some of our most commonly asked questions by selecting a category below.

 Issaquah residential customers may also drop off textiles at The Recology Store Issaquah.

-Expanded Polystyrene, or EPS, blocks such as those that protect new appliances and electronic equipment, or used as picnic coolers should be tied in clear or white plastic bags and left curbside for collection.
+Expanded Polystyrene, or EPS, blocks such as those that protect new appliances and electronic equipment, or used as picnic coolers should be tied in clear plastic bags and left curbside for collection.
 Please submit a Special Item Recycling Request Form or call Customer Service at 425.837.1234 to schedule the collection.

-Styrofoam peanuts should still be placed in a plastic bag and in your garbage cart OR bagged and dropped off at The Recology Store Issaquah for recycling.
+Styrofoam peanuts should still be placed in a clear plastic bag and in your garbage cart OR bagged and dropped off at The Recology Store Issaquah for recycling.

 Call Customer Service to request collection of clean wood at 425.837.1234.